lydiacodes04/lydiacodes04/README.md

 - 😊 I’m a social services professional learning software development through Triple Ten Bootcamp.

-- 🔭 I'm currently working on building the backend for WTWR, an app that suggest which clothing you should wear based on the current weather in your area.
+- 🔭 I'm currently working on building the backend for WTWR, a React app that suggest which clothing you should wear based on the current weather in your area.

-- 🌱 I’m currently learning **React**
+- 🌱 I’m currently learning **Backend**

 - 👨‍💻 All of my projects are available at [https://github.com/lydiacodes04](https://github.com/lydiacodes04)